agardnerIT/killercoda_tutorials/openfeature-ofo-demo/step1.md

 The demo application pod is reading feature flag configurations from a CRD called `FeatureFlagConfiguration`{{}}.

-Leave the port-forward running.
 Open new terminal window and display the `featureflagconfigurations`:

 ```
 kubectl -n open-feature-demo get featureflagconfigurations